modelica/www.modelica.org/content/events/american2024/_index.md

 # American Modelica Conference 2024

 The **American Modelica Conference 2024** will be an in-person conference event, with an option to watch presentations streamed online for a reduced conference admission fee.
-The conference will take place at the **University of Connecticut in Storrs** at the [Innovation Partnership Building](https://techpark.uconn.edu/) from **October 14–16, 2024**.
+The conference will take place at the **University of Connecticut in Storrs** in the [Innovation Partnership Building](https://techpark.uconn.edu/) from **October 14–16, 2024**.
 It is organized by [NAMUG](https://namug.org/), the North American Modelica Users Group, in cooperation with the [Modelica Association](https://modelica.org/association).
 Join us in person in Storrs or from the comfort of your own home.

 ![](UConn-Innovation-Partnership-1920x800.jpg)